Ashwanikhurana/lambdatest_assignment/README.md

 - `url`: The URL of the request.
 - `method`: The HTTP method of the request.
 - `data`: The data payload of the request.
-If this is a function, it will be called with the response of the previous request.
+If this is a function, it will be called with the response of the previous request and all resolved promises.
 - `token`: The authorization token for the request.

 Each group in the JSON configuration can have the following properties: